John Popper: Side projects

 In 1992, Popper conceived the HORDE Festival as a venue to gain exposure for up-and-coming independent musicians.
 It ran until 1998.

-Popper was a part of a one-time studio band brought together in 1997 by New York drummer/songwriter Solomon Deniro.
-Other players included Trey Gunn, Bernie Worrell, Marc Ribot, and Vernon Reid.
+Popper was part of a one-time studio band brought together in 1997 by New York drummer/songwriter Solomon Deniro.
+Other musicians included Trey Gunn, Bernie Worrell, Marc Ribot, and Vernon Reid.
 The group's only recordings were released as the album Gimme Gimme, under the name the Devotees.
 The same recording was re-released by Deniro in 2001, under the title Solomon.

-Popper took over in 1998 as frontman of jam-band supergroup Frogwings, which then released the live album Croakin' at Toad's.

-Popper later formed a rock/jazz/hip hop fusion group called the John Popper Project with DJ Logic, which released an album in 2006 and performs occasionally.
-He also performs on the 2008 album Jason Miles: Global Noize: A Prayer for the Planet.
+Popper took over in 1998 as frontman of the jam-band supergroup Frogwings, which then released the live album Croakin' at Toad's.
+He later formed a rock/jazz/hip-hop fusion group called the John Popper Project with DJ Logic, which released an album in 2006 and performs occasionally.
+He also appears on the 2008 album Jason Miles: Global Noize: A Prayer for the Planet.

 Popper's latest side project is John Popper & the Duskray Troubadours, which plays Americana roots music.
 The group's self-titled debut from 429 Records was released in March 2011 and was produced by band member Jono Manson, who co-wrote much of the material.
 The first single, "Something Sweet", written by Manson and Bruce Donnola, was released February 7, 2011, on iTunes.
 Mason and Popper conceived the project after Popper says he was "running out of ideas" for Blues Traveler before they took a short break.

 Acting and media appearances

-Popper has provided narration for art projects produced by his friends, including Das Clown, an award-winning short film in slideshow style that was screened at the Sundance Film Festival.
+In 1995, Popper made a guest appearance on the sitcom Roseanne.
+A year later, he re-recorded the show's theme song for season 9.
+In 2000, he provided narration for Das Clown, an award-winning short film in slideshow style that was screened at the Sundance Film Festival.
 In 2016, Popper, along with the rest of Blues Traveler, made a cameo appearance in The Meddler.
 In 2018, Popper appeared in the "Fully Vested" episode of Pawn Stars.

 Personal life

 On November 23, 2015, Popper and his then-wife Jordan Auleb had their first child, a daughter; the couple divorced in 2018.

 In 1999, he suffered a near-fatal heart attack brought on by years of compulsive overeating (he had been diagnosed with diabetes a few years earlier).
 Doctors at Cedars-Sinai Medical Center performed an emergency angioplasty, which saved Popper's life; he had 95% arterial blockage.
 Popper later underwent gastric bypass surgery and lost a significant amount of weight.
 Popper has a tattoo across his chest that says "I WANT TO BE BRAVE", written backwards.
 In August 2016, he announced a pending surgical procedure to repair collapsed vertebrae in his neck, necessitating the postponement and cancellation of some Blues Traveler shows.

+In 2024, Popper married Sherri "Gidget" Popper, telling Rolling Stone that they first met "at a nudist colony in 2003".